maratai/craftery/audio_music/musical_instruments.md

 - **Accordion** inherited from in-laws.
 I need to fix the leather strap!
 - **Bugle**, secondhand off eBay solely for the purposes of finding out in person about "embouchure."
 (Mine's nonexistent but I come from piano + strings!)
 - **Chord zither**, an example modified with chromatic major/minor tuning keys.
 (I'm losing the word for this, will update later.)
 - **Classical guitar**.
 I got it on sale at Guitar Center because I was the first person in *years* who'd come in asking after a classical guitar!
+Nice to have a full-size one despite my small hands; my former classical guitar (flood casualty) was a 3/4 and the difference in tone is palpable.
 - **Digital piano**.
 A Yamaha intermediate/student model that isn't made anymore.
 - **Duduk**.
 I can just about get a honking noise out of this.
 - **Hammered dulcimer**, obtained secondhand.
 It's in lovely condition given its age (over four decades) but also, a beast to tune.